radawson/Shekyl-gui/installers/windows/README.md

 somewhat, especially for less technically experienced users of Monero.

-As the setup script in file [Monero.iss](Monero.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Monero release *Helium Hydra* that you find on
+As the setup script in file [Shekyl.iss](Shekyl.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Monero release *Helium Hydra* that you find on